snadeau123/GitProject/README.md

 `gitproject --update`

 This will update each module to the latest commit on the specified branch or clone it if it's not present.

+### GitIgnore Update

+To update the `.gitignore` file with the paths of all modules:

+`gitproject --gitignore`

+This will add the paths of the modules to the `.gitignore` file, ensuring they are not tracked by the main project's Git repository.